NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

-**Thoughts:** There we have it, the first multi ingredient food (whats that saying about stout being a meal), bringing this challenge to a conclusion.
+**Thoughts:** There we have it, the first multi-ingredient food (what's that saying about stout being a meal), bringing this challenge to a conclusion.
 Lack of pictures as I didn't bring my phone on the water.
 I did eat after the stout but finished recording after that time.

 ## Conclusion

-Assuming you live to 80 years old, one month of your life is is ~0.1%.
+Assuming you live to 80 years old, one month of your life is ~0.1%.
 I think this challenge was well worth trying for that 0.1%.

 I'm surprised how much stuff you can make yourself, with single ingredients, leading to food containing much less sugar than store bought alternatives.
 The meals made over the challenge tended to be more healthy, due to a higher use of fresh vegetables.
 This has an impact on my weight, with me losing a few kilograms over the month.